Scotland Wedding Photographer - Portrait & Commercial

-Hi my name is Derek Dunlop, im a Luxury Professional Photographer living in Scotland.
+Hi my name is Derek Dunlop, Professional Photographer living in Scotland.

 Through years of persistence, dedication and practise I have developed a signature style that incorporates clean and contemporary yet classic photography, while ensuring that each collection is personalised to the client and has it’s own fashionable flair.
 Whether it is your wedding, a fashion magazine or business marketing.